crashnaut/crashnaut.com/blog/streamline-your-sdet-machine-setup-with-nix-flakes/index.md

 **Q: Does this work with Docker?**

 Absolutely!
-Docker (or Colima on Mac) is included in the configuration.
+Docker (or OrbStack on Mac) is included in the configuration.
 You can also use Nix to build Docker images with reproducible layers.

 ## Conclusion